MajidSas/GeoLearn/README.md

 python p2_poly2vec_transformer_results2.py
 ```

-Finally, the file `./02_clustering/results.agg` prodcues the evaluation scores.
+Finally, the file `./02_clustering/results_agg.py` prodcues the evaluation scores.
 Make sure to update the paths appropriately, to match the output folder produced by the previous scripts, you can modify it to include the `poly2vec_transformer` by changing the paths.
 You can comment the line about the dbscan time at the end of the file.
+This will generate the results reported in Table 7.

 ## Walkability Experiments